nitkhackathon2024-5/AIET_Code-Newbies/Demo_Video/readme.md

 ## Please do read me
-For the demo video please go to the demo video and click on the view raw.
+For the demo video please go to the Demo_video.mp4 and click on the view raw.